-The purpose of this article is to provide basic answers to the most common questions asked about choosing lighting in both fresh and Saltwater Aquariums, with emphasis on beginners, along with suggestions and resources for much more advanced aquarium keepers.
+The purpose of this article is to provide basic answers to the most common questions asked about choosing lighting in both fresh and Saltwater Aquariums, with emphasis on beginners, but also with suggestions and resources for much more advanced reef saltwater and planted freshwater aquarium keepers.

 We include a suggestion chart at the end of this article which includes recommended wattage per type of light used.

 This chart includes low light planted freshwater aquariums to advanced reef marine aquariums.

 Much of this information is courtesy of: